ioneliabuzatu/PhenotipicPredictionThesis/README.md

 # biobank
-An architecture to make snps and phenotypic prediction
+An architecture to make phenotypic predictions